August 19, 2014

 The Future of Architecture, According to North Korea

-Nick Bonner, North Korea-phile and founder of Koryo Tours, talks about his involvement with the Venice Architecture Biennale and what's so special about the DPRK's "socialist utopia."
+Nick Bonner, North Korea-phile and founder of Koryo Tours, explains the retro-futuristic appeal of the DPRK’s “socialist utopia.”

 A design for the Bird’s Nest Villa, one of several illustrations exhibited at the Korean Pavilion in Venice